At least 100,000 Belarus protesters flood streets to demand end of Lukashenko | Politics

 As public anger continued to build against Lukashenko, who has ruled the former Soviet nation for 26 years, Moscow offered him support by saying it would send paratroopers to Belarus for "Slavic Brotherhood" joint drills.
 A wave of protests has swept Belarus since the Aug.
 9 presidential election, which demonstrators say was actually won by Sviatlana Tsikhanouskaya.
 Key opposition figures have since either been jailed or fled the country, with Tsikhanouskaya now in Lithuania.

 They came to a halt and chanted "fascists" as hundreds of riot police with shields blocked off the road.
 Meanwhile in the city of Brest, police used water cannons on protesters, according to the Nexta Live channel.
-Police said they had detained about 250 people in Minsk.
+Police said they had detained over 400 people in Minsk alone.
+A Reuters witness said that detentions were continuing on Sunday evening.

 The atmosphere was tense, with a large police presence in parts of the capital, and some central areas sealed off with barbed wire, including Oktyabrskaya Square and Independence Square - common focus points of anti-government rallies.
 The Interfax Russian news agency reported that shots had been fired into the air to warn off protesters in an area of Minsk where the Belarusian leadership lives.

-An interior ministry official denied that any shots were fired in the air.
+An interior ministry said later one shot was fired in the air.
 RUSSIAN PARATROOPERS

 The unrest comes as Lukashenko, in power since 1994, prepares to travel to Russia on Monday for talks with President Vladimir Putin.
 Moscow, a neighbour and traditional ally, has stepped up support, offering to potentially restructure Belarusian debt, and providing banking liquidity.
 It has also said Russian riot police could be made available if needed.